Shreya-Patel2/100-days-of-python/Days 01 - 14/README.md

-# Day01-10
+# Days 01-14

-This folder contains code and exercises for Day01-10.
+This folder contains code and exercises for Days 01-14.